TathanDev/Ad-Astra-Addon-Tutorial/README.md

 Now, you should have a new planet in the Planet Selection Screen !

 If you need more informations about worldgen, you should look at this site : https://misode.github.io/worldgen/

+**You should see the Ad Astra wiki too ! [https://github.com/terrarium-earth/Ad-Astra/wiki](https://github.com/terrarium-earth/Ad-Astra/wiki)**